Welcome to the National Defense Industrial Association (NDIA) web site. Here's a thumbnail sketch of who we are and what we offer.

 NDIA provides individuals from academia, government, the military services, small businesses, prime contractors, and the international community, the opportunity to network effectively with the government-industry team, keep abreast of the latest in technology developments, and address and influence issues as well as government policies critical to the health of the defense industry and the preservation of our national security.

-The association's membership base consists of nearly 1,600 corporate members (Corporate Member Portal) and more than 91,000 individuals from the spectrum of the defense and national industrial base.
-Membership offers a source for business intelligence and networking opportunities through the associations's events, working divisions, and chapters.
-NDIA promotes a vigorous and ethical forum of information exchange between the government and the defense industry, providing members with a voice in the shaping of national security issues.
+The association's membership base consists of over 1,600 corporate members (Corporate Member Portal) and more than 86,000 individuals from the spectrum of the defense and national industrial base.
+Membership offers a source for business intelligence and networking opportunities through the association's events, working divisions, and chapters.
+NDIA promotes a vigorous and ethical forum for information exchange between the government and the defense industry, providing members with a voice in the shaping of national security issues.

 NDIA manages the logistics and execution of the most prestigious defense tradeshows and symposiums.
 Our full-service meetings and tradeshow department work with clients from government agencies, the military services, and support defense contractors who are tasked to develop symposiums, conferences, workshops and exhibitions.
 We can assist your planning, handle the logistics, and manage the onsite program at no cost or liability to the client.
 Ask us how